dieterich-lab/mAFiA/README.md

 --batchsize 4096 \
 --outdir ${output} &
 ```
-You should see the file ${basecall} growing.
 On a reasonably modern GPU machine, this step should take less than 30 mins.

 ## 2. Alignment
 Align basecalling results to reference genome.
 Filter, sort, and index BAM file.